Wincustom/WinCustomizer/SECURITY.md

 ## Reporting a Vulnerability

 If you find a vulnerability, please report it in an issue.
-If it get's rejected, we will tell you in your issue.
+If we reject it, we will tell you in your issue.

-© Wincustom (MIT Liscense)
+© Wincustom (MIT License)